1. Home

 Exercise and staying physically active are important components of continence management.
 Not only is it vital to overall healthy living, but it can assist in minimising the impact of incontinence through strengthening and protecting the pelvic floor.

-The correlation between the pelvic floor and incontinence
+The link between the pelvic floor and incontinence

 A pelvic floor is a group of muscles and ligaments which support the bladder, uterus and bowel.
 It stretches from the pubic bone to the coccyx.
 It’s responsible for holding pelvic organs together, playing a crucial role in opening and closing off the urinary and anal sphincters.